QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 - in the Qubes Manager window using the column IP
 - from the Settings Window for the qube

-Note the IP addresses you will need.
+Note the IP addresses you will need, they will be required in the next steps.

 > Note: The vifx.0 interface is the one used by qubes connected to this netvm so it is _not_ an outside world interface.

 **2. Route packets from the outside world to the FirewallVM**

 For the following example, we assume that the physical interface ens6 in sys-net is on the local network 192.168.x.y with the IP 192.168.x.n, and that the IP address of sys-firewall is 10.137.1.z.

-In the sys-net VM's Terminal, the first step is to to define an ntables chain that will receive DNAT rules, we recommend to define a new chain for each destination qubes, this ease the rules management:
+In the sys-net VM's Terminal, the first step is to to define an ntables chain that will receive DNAT rules to relay the network traffic on a given port to the qube NetVM, we recommend to define a new chain for each destination qube to ease rules management:

 ```
 nft add chain qubes custom-dnat-qubeDEST '{ type nat hook prerouting priority filter +1 ; policy accept; }'
 ```

+> Note: the name `custom-dnat-qubeDST` is arbitrary

+> Note: while we use a DNAT chain for a single qube, it's totally possible to have a single DNAT chain for multiple qubes

 Second step, code a natting firewall rule to route traffic on the outside interface for the service to the sys-firewall VM